 properties for example; the value of these properties help TORO Integrate determine whether to fetch

-linked Solr cores from a local, remote, or cloud instance of Solr and specifically
+linked Solr cores from a local, remote, or cloud instance of Solr and the

-Aside from properties that are global to the instance, we also have properties that are local to a package.
+Aside from application properties which are global to an instance, we also have properties that are local to a package.
 These properties work very much like TORO Integrate's properties, except their scope is limited to a package.